platonic-io/detsys-testkit/doc/demo-journal/slides-journal.md

   for the journal version of the service;

-* Using the Linux kernel's `io_uring` to ammortise the cost of syscalls (by batching and doing them async).
+* Using the Linux kernel's `io_uring` to ammortise the cost of syscalls (by batching and doing them async);

+* But protocol improvements are likely much more important for performance than these low-level database engine and event loop improvements!

 # Thanks!
 Questions?
 References: